-It came as quite a shock to me that there are writers out there who dedicate a set amount of time every single week to writing applications for grants, residencies and funding.
+It came as quite a shock to me that there are writers who dedicate a set amount of time every single week to writing applications for grants, residencies and funding.
 And I can see why – who doesn’t want time and space and money to write? – so I was really happy to find out about a workshop about how to apply for an Arts Council grant.

 In a nutshell: grants are available to Australian residents and citizens (even ones living overseas) and are literally money to write.
 At the end of your grant period, you are obligated to write an acquittal, talking about what you produced and how your writing went, but it’s not expected that you are instantly published or write a bestseller.
-It’s more about progressing a piece of writing and having something substantial to show for the time the grant gave you.
+It’s more about progressing a piece of writing and having something to show for the time the grant gave you.

 All of the information is readily available on the website, and there is even an Easy English PDF that makes the process even simpler.
-But the benefit of attending the talk was that it filtered the information by specifically addressing writing grants.
+But the benefit of attending the talk was that it filtered the information by addressing just writing grants.

 Here are the main points, which will hopefully demystify the process a little for anyone thinking of applying.
 If you worked all this out years ago, you won’t need it.
 If you’re like me and didn’t, I hope it’s helpful.